Are you looking to improve your influence? So was Brad.

 “Brad” was a solid manager with stagnated results.
 He was great at constructive feedback and holding his team accountable, but recognition did not come naturally to him.
 “Why should I say thank you to someone for just doing their job?”
-He was frustrated with his team’s apathetic approach, which only made him less inclined to celebrate the good stuff.
+He was frustrated with his team’s apathetic approach, and his inability to influence it, which only made him less inclined to celebrate the good stuff.
 As you can imagine his team began to feel like they “couldn’t do anything right,” which led to a downward spiral of more apathy and frustration.

 Everything else could stay the same.
 He committed to conducting five informal recognition moments a day, which meant that he had to go out of his way to find the good things that were happening, say something about them, and to measure them.

 He put five rubber bands in his left pocket, and each time he observed (and affirmed) a positive behavior, he could move one rubber band to the right pocket.
 The goal was to finish with all the rubber bands in the right pocket by the end of the day.

 That one simple change made a huge impact on his influence and results.
 His team began to do more of the behaviors he was encouraging, and he had less negative behaviors to criticize, reversing the spiral.

 One simple change.
 Executed and measured well, made the difference.

 How To Develop One New Leadership Influence Habit in the New Year

 You can live on old habits for a while, but the future depends on investing in finding and building some new ones with (and for) your customers.
 Or your family.
 Or yourself.
 The most powerful insight is that you can do it with intent.
 You can decide that you want some new habits, and then go get them. -Seth Godin